Add To Favorites

 Use Crayola Oil Pastels to color in each of the hearts.
 Use a variety of colors.

-Cover your art area with newspaper.
-With Crayola Watercolor Brushes, fill in each box with a different combination of Crayola Watercolors.
+Cover the art area with recycled newspaper.
+With a paintbrush, fill in each box with a different combination of Crayola Watercolors.
 Make sure the watercolors contrast slightly with the hearts for increased visibility.
 Use a damp paintbrush to blend background colors around the boxes.
 Air dry flat.

 Fold the card.
-Write your heartfelt message inside with Crayola Erasable Colored Pencils.
+Write a heartfelt message inside with Crayola Erasable Colored Pencils.
 You’ll delight someone with this colorful greeting card!

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.